+That’s where the company Bractlet, operating out of Austin, Texas, comes in.
+Bractlet offers a technology based on Internet of Things data, artificial intelligence and simulation technology, which can be used to analyse the functioning of commercial buildings in detail in order to reduce their power consumption.
 Commercial and public buildings, such as offices, hospitals and universities, often come with unique challenges when it comes to reducing energy use.
 Frequently, these buildings have higher energy demands due to high-density occupancy, air conditioning, heating and power hungry appliances such as computer servers.
 These issues are further compounded by the fact these buildings tend to be larger and are potentially split into different sections and between different organisations.

 In an article in Scientific American, the company’s CEO, Alec Manfre, compared the role of Bractlet to that of a surgeon - a professional who works through a data-backed diagnosis system before identifying problems and offering solutions.

+As soon as the most efficient option is discovered in the simulation model, it can then be implemented in the real building.
 This a major departure from previous manual survey and analysis methods, with the developers claiming that their technology can develop models much faster than other available solutions.
 According to Manfre, Bractlet is able to simulate a building’s functions with a 98-99 percent accuracy, and the suggested energy-saving measures they come up with (whether it's equipment replacements, onsite generation, or energy storage) usually resulting in a 30 percent cost reduction for clients.

 Bractlet is confident that their technology helps saves building owners save both money and energy costs, with payback sometimes coming in under a year.
 Hopefully services like Bractlet's will make it clear to more people that investments in buildings' energy efficiency really pays off, and that more building owners will take this step.